pixielabs/cavy/README.md

 the app re-renders and the test is run i.e. the order of actions for each test execution is:

 1. AsyncStorage is cleared (if the `clearAsyncStorage` prop is set to true in `Tester`)
 2. The `beforeEach` function is called (if defined for this test)
 3. The app is re-rendered
 4. The test is run

-At the moment, there is no beforeEach function in Cavy that is called _after_ the app is re-rendered.
-We suggest that you create your own helper function to call from within your tests if you need this functionality.
+If you need to run shared code at the start of multiple tests _after_ the app is re-rendered, create your own helper function to call from within your tests.

 ```javascript
 // specs/AppSpec.js